Complaints against councillors and standards

 Strong local government demands high standards of conduct and a solid ethical framework.
-It falls upon the Standards Committee to ensure that this is in place.
+It falls upon the Council's Monitoring Officer and its Standards Committee to ensure that this is in place.

 Under the 2011 Localism Act, the way in which complaints against councillors are dealt with has changed.
 Complaints against a councillor must indicate how the Member is felt to have breached the Code of Conduct.

 Complaints are assessed by the Monitoring Officer, in consultation with an Independent Person, to come to a view as to whether or not there is a potential breach of the Code.
 In exceptional circumstances this task will be undertaken by a sub-committee of the Standards Committee.
 However, the complaint will be rejected at this stage if: